 Areas of Critical Environmental Concern

-Five things to know about the BLM’s planning process and ACECs
+Things to know about BLM Planning and ACECs

-Each BLM Field and District Office prepares land use plans for public lands within their boundaries, as required by law.
-During the development of a land use plan, BLM managers work with local, state, and tribal governments, the public and other stakeholders to identify appropriate uses of the public lands and any needed protection measures.
-People can nominate areas of public lands for consideration - such as an Area of Critical Environmental Concern - during the land use planning process.
+Each BLM field and district office prepares land use plans for public lands, as required by FLPMA.
+As a resource management plan is developed, BLM managers work with local, state and Tribal governments, the public, and other stakeholders to identify appropriate uses of the public lands and any protection measures needed.
+People can nominate areas of public lands for consideration as an ACEC during the planning process.
+The BLM could also decide to initiate a land use plan amendment in order to consider designating a proposed ACEC.

 2. What activities are allowed in an ACEC?

-The types of activities allowed within an ACEC depend on the resource and natural value the area is designated to protect.
-ACEC can also provide tangible benefits, such as tourism dollars, for local communities.
+The types of activities allowed within an ACEC depend on the resources and natural values the area is designated to protect.
+The BLM is required to manage each ACEC in a manner that conserves, protects and enhances the relevant and important values identified during planning.
+An ACEC can also provide opportunities for recreation and education, which yield tangible benefits for local communities through tourism dollars.

 Wall of Nine Mile Canyon ACEC with petroglyphs in Utah.